Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 - archived

-The exact label is less important than keeping the next action clear.
+The exact label matters less than the next action.

 Good tracking note: